 What is DFARS?

-In the case of RoHS, the primary purpose is to regulate and limit the use of potentially hazardous materials - those that are known to be damaging to the environment.
+The primary purpose of RoHS is to regulate and limit the use of potentially hazardous materials, or those that are known to be damaging to the environment.

-In the case of DFARS, the primary purpose is to reduce or eliminate the possibility of contamination of metal materials and ensure quality standards are met.
-While other industries are preferential to DFARS compliant metal, the automotive industry and any industry that supplies the DoD require DFARS compliant metals.
+The primary purpose of DFARS is to reduce or eliminate the possibility of contamination of metal materials and ensure that quality standards are met.
+While other industries are preferential to DFARS compliant metal, the automotive industry and any industry that supplies the DoD requires the use of DFARS compliant metals.

 For either compliance standard, it’s important to have your documentation in order.
 The metal service center you work with should provide you with the source information for verification.
 Because the usability of many end products depends on documented compliance, working with a service center you can trust is nonnegotiable.
 That way, you can be assured they are providing metal products that meet your standards.